 But you have to trust some human to steal from the rich and give to the poor, right?
 Are the producers going to stick around for that?
 Would you?
 Are you really cool with allowing someone other than you to decide what happens to the results of your labor?

 Corporations can’t directly control us.
-If you are pissed off at the amount of power Google, Apple, Amazon, Big Pharma, Military Industrial Complex (Boeing, Lockheed, et al), Prison Industrial Complex, et al, have over us, blame the stooges in government who take their bribes (lobby money / campaign contributions) and do their bidding.
+If you are pissed off at the amount of power Google, Apple, Amazon, Big Pharma, Military Industrial Complex (Boeing, Lockheed, et al), Prison Industrial Complex, et al, have over us, blame the stooges in government who take their bribes (lobby money, campaign contributions, and/or other favors) and do the bidding of these corporations.

 Boeing: “Hey Mr. Congressman.
 I’d really like you to vote in favor of war.
 Oh and by the way, here are some campaign contributions.”